 Music Education Major: Undergraduate

 The undergraduate Music Education curriculum is planned to develop teachers who are reflective, who acknowledge the connections music has to the child’s world and who seek to promote an understanding of those connections in a social context.
-As a result of a curriculum based on Critical Pedagogy for Music Education they come to know and understand:
+Students come to know and understand:

 - how children learn and adapt to instruction that meets a diversity of learning styles and special learning needs in a variety of school contexts;